 Materials cost and planning

 Improved budgeting and planning is hugely important for the material management process.
 Materials make up a huge percentage of a project’s budget, so accurately scrutinising these material costs throughout the project ensures that the project is kept on track.

-The implementation of construction software and a good material management strategy gives contractors access to important historical material prices.
+The implementation of construction purchase order software and a good material management strategy gives contractors access to important historical material prices.
 This data gives companies the ability to analyse material costs as they arrive to ensure the agreed rate is being charged.
 Our research has shown that these agreed prices can be lost at best and tend to fluctuate without monitoring.
 As much as I don’t like to plug software in these blogs, this is LiveCosts.com’s best feature.
-See it here in action.

 Having excess material filling up your site is not only a waste, but it reduces the protection of your materials in the case of damages, break in’s, and increases the likelihood of an operative injuring themselves etc. Without proper planning, a construction business may over order in fear that they won’t have enough materials to complete the job.
 Effective material management processes and implementation of Lean Construction methods can effectively decrease material waste and have a positive impact on project costs.

 Communication around expected delivery times from the suppliers can be essential to allow the site operatives to plan their tasks around these deliveries on any given day.

 General good practice is to assign one operative per site location to make the requisition and receive the goods.
 Site operatives will then have to check: